Doctor Bella Zimilevich, MD of Mill Basin, Brooklyn (NY)

 “Pneumonia is usually caused by a virus or a bacteria and can make you feel very ill, particularly if you have underlying heart disease, diabetes or lung disease such as asthma or COPD.
 In people with chronic health conditions, weakened immune systems or the elderly, pneumonia can be life-threatening if left untreated.
 If you think you may have pneumonia, you should make an appointment to come in immediately”.

--Dr. Zimilevich, MD
+-Dr. Bella Zimilevich, MD

 What is pneumonia?

 Pneumonia is an infection of the lungs.
 In pneumonia, the tiny air sacs that are responsible for gas exchange fill up with fluid and/or pus.
 This causes congestion of the lungs and is responsible for the coughing that is prominent in pneumonia.
 It may also cause difficulty breathing.
-Anyone can get pneumonia, but people with weak immune systems, the elederly and the very young are most at risk from this always serious and sometimes deadly disease.
+Anyone can get pneumonia, but people with weak immune systems, the elderly and the very young are most at risk from this always serious and sometimes deadly disease.

 What are the symptoms of pneumonia?